Configure AWS VPC peering

 Update route tables

-To route traffic from your app (consumer) VPC to the Aerospike Cloud Database VPC, you must add route table entries in the consumer VPC route tables.
+To route traffic from your VPC to the Aerospike Cloud database VPC, add route table entries in your VPC route tables.

 You need to locate the route tables for each subnet that requires Aerospike access and add a route table entry to each one.